-Less than $500 - Report the actual amount of your return.
-Retain copies of your receipts and all itemized list of goods donated.
-Receipts and /or list should reflect full descriptions of each item and the "fair market value" as determined by you.
+- Less than $500 - Report the actual amount.
+Retain copies of your receipts and all itemized lists of goods donated.
+Receipts/ list should reflect full descriptions of each item and the "fair market value" as determined by you.

-$501 through $5,000 - complete and submit with your return Section A of IRS Form 8283.
-Retain your receipt and information as indicated above.
+- $501 through $5,000 - Retain your receipt and information as indicated above.
+If filing your own taxes, complete and submit with your return Section A of IRS Form 8283.

-Receipts - Please remember to request a receipt from our attendant when making a donation.
-You will need it to support your deduction with IRS.
+- Receipts - Remember to request a receipt from the attendant on duty when making a donation!
 We do not retain copies.
+You will need your receipts to support your deduction with IRS.

-Valuations - According to the IRS, it is the responsi- bility of the donor to establish the value of the goods that are donated.
-This is called "fair market value" and can be determined by a visit to one of the Goodwill thrift stores to observe selling prices.
-According to the IRS regula- tions.
-Goodwill employees are not permitted to evaluate or verify your evaluation of any donation.
+- Valuations - The IRS states it is the responsibility of the donor to establish the value of donated goods.
+This is called "fair market value".
+Fair market value can be determined by a visit to one of the Goodwill thrift stores to review selling prices. *Note: Goodwill employees are not permitted to evaluate or verify your evaluation of any donation, per IRS regulations.

 Sales of your donated goods help us train & employ people with disabilities.
 Thank you for your support!